Machine Learning with a Reject Option: A survey: Evaluating models with rejection

-\citet{Condessa2017} argue that a good evaluation metric should meet three main criteria: i) it should depend on the model's rejection rate, ii) it should reach its maximum value for a perfect rejector (i.e., a rejector which rejects all misclassified examples) and its minimum value for a rejector which rejects all accurate predictions, and iii) it should allow comparisons of models with different rejection rates.
+Given a dataset and a fixed rejection rate, \citet{Condessa2017} argue that a good evaluation metric should meet four main criteria: given a fixed predictor, such metric should: \textbf{(p1)} depend on the model's rejection rate; \textbf{(p2)} be able to compare two models with different rejectors for a given rejection rate (and for the same predictor); \textbf{(p3)} be able to compare two models with different rejectors with different rejection rates when one clearly outperforms the other; \textbf{(p4)} reach its maximum value for a perfect rejector (i.e., a rejector that rejects all misclassified examples) and its minimum value for a rejector that rejects all accurate predictions.
+In addition, \citet{Condessa2017} propose three types of evaluation metrics that meet the required conditions: